Automation Amnesia

 Cognitive capacity and overall brain power are significantly reduced when your smartphone is within glancing distance—even if it’s turned off and face down—according to a recent study.

 If the mere presence of a device can impact mental capabilities, what happens when a process is entirely abstracted away through automation?
-Let's zoom in on localization for a minute.
+Let's double click on localization for a minute.

 Think about a continuous localization loop.
 A series of triggers, web hooks, and callbacks routes data from a hosting platform to a certain destination (a translation management system or a machine translation engine, for instance) and back again.
 Connectors and integrations have been around for a long time to answer the call for this need in the marketplace.
 Over time, though, things change.
 API endpoints are updated, code bases are refactored, things like that happen that can cause a hiccup.
 Who will be best equipped to triage and fix it?